 This turnaround is incomprehensible for the Alliance of Telecommunications Terminal Equipment Manufacturers (VTKE): The Dutch government had long been committed to promoting the free choice of terminal equipment and had conducted a public consultation on the subject between December 2017 and February 2018.
 The main argument of the network operators that a free choice of terminal equipment would have a negative impact on the functionality and security of their networks was refuted in an expert opinion commissioned by the government in the autumn of 2018.

 In the view of the VTKE, there are therefore no grounds, either in terms of content or time, for preventing implementation.
 The VTKE sees the “socket on the wall” as the network termination point as the basis for consumer freedom of choice.
 This definition is already standard in some countries, where it leads to product innovation and open competition.
 In addition, the free choice of terminal equipment is explicitly provided for in EU law.

 The VTKE campaigns to secure the success of the liberalization of the telecommunications market in general, and, in particular, to restore the free choice of terminal equipment.

-16 January 2019: VTKE welcomes European guideline on the identification of the network termination point
+16 January 2019 (EU): VTKE welcomes European guidelines on the identification of the network termination point

 The Body of European Regulators for Electronic Communications (BEREC) will draw up new European guidelines for determining the network termination point (NAP).
 The NTP is the point of connection for telecommunications terminal equipment.
 Already in five countries (Germany, Italy, Netherlands (planned), Cyprus, Latvia) the NTP is defined as the “socket on the wall”, guaranteeing freedom of choice when it comes to terminal equipment.
 In the mobile communications sector, the free choice of terminal devices, such as mobile phones or LTE routers, has been both the norm and an innovation driver for years.